 Nilufer Hatun was the wife of Orhan Gazi and the mother of Murat I, the next Sultan.
 She was the first to hold the title of Valide Sultan (Queen Mother) and her son dedicated a hostel for travelling dervishes to her.
 Its design is characterized by a wide portico, a feature it has in common with many mosques of nearby Bursa, which had been the Ottoman capital until 1363 and remained one of the most important cities of the Empire afterwards.
 The hostel was eventually turned into an imaret.

-The minaret of Yesil Camii (Green Mosque).
-The image used as background for this page shows a pattern of its decoration
+Minaret of Yesil (Green) Camii.
+The image used as background for this page shows a detail of its decoration

-The minaret of the mosque built by Hayrettin Pacha in 1378-92 is the landmark of Ottoman Iznik.
+The minaret of the mosque which was built by Hayrettin Pacha in 1378-1392 is the landmark of Ottoman Iznik.
 The colour of its tiles eventually became the name by which the whole building was and is usually referred to (similar to what occurred to a large mosque in Bursa).
-Apparently Turks do not make a great difference between yesil (green) and gok (blue), because the tiles of Gok Medrese at Sivas or Koc Mosque at Chakhrisabz have the same colour as those of Yesil Camii (we would use the word turquoise for all of them).
+Apparently Turks do not make a great difference between yesil (green) and gok (blue), because the tiles of Gok Medrese at Sivas have the same colour as those of Yesil Camii (we would use the word turquoise for all of them).

 Details of Yesil Camii: (left) portal, its thick frame recalls a similar decoration at Isa Bey Camii in Ayasoluk; (right) one of the windows